 This Company In Brief

 The faucets are good quality products that include good components.
-However, some of the faucets include proprietary valve cartridges that cannot be replaced without special tools that are not provided by Furuisi.
+However, some faucets include proprietary valve cartridges that cannot be replaced.
 Consequently, if the valve leaks, the entire faucet would have to be discarded.

-Forious products are sold only on the internet, primarily through websites that host third-party sellers.
+Forious products are sold only on the internet through websites that host third-party sellers.
 The most prominent of these is Amazon.
 But, the company also sells through Walmart, Wayfair, and big box lumber stores that host independent sellers such as Lowe's and the Home Depot.

 Sales through Lowe's and Home Depot are online only.
 Forious products are not sold by plumbing supply houses or in brick-and-mortar stores.